• Skip to primary navigation

 Instructions

-• Beat eggs and sugar for 5 minutes on high mixing speed.
-Reduce mixing speed to low and add buttermilk and activated baking soda with vinegar.
+• Add Buttermilk: Once done, reduce the mixing speed to low and add the buttermilk and the activated baking soda with vinegar.

-• Mix for a minute or so on low speed and add the rest of the ingredients: melted butter, vanilla, salt.
+• Mix on Low: Mix the ingredients on low speed for about a minute, then add the remaining ingredients: melted butter, vanilla, and salt.

-• Finally, mix in flour one cup at a time.
-As soon as you mix in all the flour mix in raisins (do not overmix the batter).
+• Gradually Add Flour: Gradually add the flour to the mixture, one cup at a time.
+Once all the flour is incorporated, mix in the raisins.
+Be careful not to overmix the batter.

 Notes